What is Data Lens?

 Data Lens is a dynamic, interactive, visual filtering experience, backed by data science that enables users to more easily understand the insights behind your data.

-Accessing a Data Lens Page
+Creating a Data Lens Page

+You can create a Data Lens page by selecting Visualize > Data Lens while on the data table of a dataset.
 Once a Data Lens page is created, you can begin customizing!

 All users can customize and save a version of an existing Data Lens page.
 When you are on a Data Lens page, click the "customize" button in the bottom left corner to enter customize mode.